InteropIO/finsemble-java-example/README.md

 ## Examples provided
 - JavaExample - Example JavaFX application
 - JavaSwingExample - Example Java Swing application
-- MultiWindowJavaSwingExample - Example of a Java Swing application running in multi-window (several windows running under the same process)
 - JavaHeadlessExample - Example of a window-less Java application
 - AuthenticationExample - Example component that performs authentication from within Java
+- MultiWindow - JavaSwingExample - Same as JavaSwingExample but running in multi-window (several windows running under the same process)
+- MultiWindow - AuthenticationExample - Same as AuthenticationExample but running in multi-window (several windows running under the same process)

 ## Configuring the Java examples